If you love Selling Sunset, you should watch these 11 shows next

 If you’ve just watched all of Selling Sunset and are now stuck thinking there are no series like it that even come close to the levels of drama, you’ll be pleased to know you are totally wrong.

-Netflix and other channels are completely filled to the brim with similar shows that you can get stuck straight into whilst we wait to hear the news about more episodes of Selling Sunset.
-Here are nine series which are just like Selling Sunset, and guaranteed to fill that gap in your life when you’ve binged watched all of the current seasons.
+Netflix and other channels are completely filled to the brim with similar shows that you can get stuck straight into whilst we wait to hear the news about when we’re getting more episodes of Selling Sunset.
+Here are 11 series which are just like Selling Sunset, and guaranteed to fill that gap in your life when you’ve binged watched all of the current seasons.
 You’re welcome.

 Million Dollar Beach House